bradaallen/bradaallen.github.io/_posts/2018-05-15-technology-isnt-everything.md

 ---
 layout: post
-title: "Technology is Not Enough"
+title: "Data Maturity: Technology is Not Enough"
 modified:
 excerpt: "Knowing what to do with it is what matters most."
 comments: true